-- The power of water: how do rivers, waves and ice play a role in changing our landscape? - Why are deserts getting bigger and rainforests smaller? - How is the world changing?
+- Shape shifters: how do rivers, waves and ice play a role in changing our landscape? - Why are deserts getting bigger and rainforests smaller? - Is the world shrinking?
 (How the world is shrinking through the work of the dollar, internet, global travel and why people are on the move). - How do rocks influence our local environment?